sylatupa/Pure_Data_Organelle_Patches_and_Mother/README.md

 Most patches and desktop mother patches are from https://www.critterandguitari.com/organelle.

-- [ ] Develop the ability to produce chords, like Kordbot: https://www.soundonsound.com/reviews/isla-instruments-kordbot.
+- [ ] #1 and #7 Develop the ability to produce and display chords, like Kordbot: https://www.soundonsound.com/reviews/isla-instruments-kordbot.
-- [x] Allow for data to be sent over UDP and send it to Organelle knob1-4, notes, and vol. https://github.com/sylatupa/Digital_Culture_Server
+- [x] #3 and #4 Allow for data to be sent over UDP and send it to Organelle knob1-4, notes, and vol. https://github.com/sylatupa/Digital_Culture_Server
+- [x] #6 quick plot of the data coming from UDP
 - [x] Automatically start Pure Data and the mother patch on Raspberry Pi Boot
-- [x] Ability to open a new Pure Data patch, inside of Pure Data
+- [x] #2 and #5 Ability to open a new Pure Data patch, inside of Pure Data (needs more work)

 ## parallel_projects